Learn about single-hand placement with a built-in loading tip

 Bleeding Profile

-Paragard users may experience heavier and longer periods with spotting in between.
-Sometimes the bleeding is heavier than usual at first, but subsides.3
+Paragard users may experience heavier and longer periods with spotting in between; usually this decreases over time3

 Patients should be advised to call you if spotting persists or their menstrual flow continues to be heavy or long.
 If a woman misses her period, she must be promptly evaluated for pregnancy.